openapi4j/openapi4j/openapi-parser/README.md

 parser module includes the following features :
 * [Open API specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) parser and validator.
+* Manipulate the models are serialize back the modified specification.

 The validation is made internally by specific classes.
-Schema validator project could be used but some parts can't be defined via JSON Schema.
+Schema validator project could be used but many parts can't be checked via SchemaObject.
 That said, you can, if you want to, do the validation from it.
 Check at the integration tests to get an example.

 ## Installation